matteosister/quick_chex/README.md

 # QuickChex

-This is a elixir library to do property based testing.
+This is an elixir library to do property based testing.

 Please report any bugs or ideas you may have...this is a work in progress, not sure if this is gonna really happen.